 Ryan Bullock, PhD

-Ryan is an Assistant Professor in the Department of Environmental Studies and Sciences and Director of the Centre for Forest Interdisciplinary Research at The University of Winnipeg.
+Ryan is the Canada Research Chair in Human-Environment Interactions (Tier II), Associate Professor in the Department of Environmental Studies and Sciences and Director of the Centre for Forest Interdisciplinary Research at The University of Winnipeg.
+He is also an Adjunct Professor in the Environment and Sustainability Research Centre at Brock University.
 His research focuses on conflict and cross-cultural collaboration in multi-level environmental resource governance systems, policy and program analysis, and community-based research approaches.
-He works with northern resource and indigenous communities to investigate options for building community resilience.
-Ryan is lead author of Community Forestry: Local Values, Conflict and Forest Governance (Cambridge Press, 2012), which examines the promises and pitfalls of local forest management arrangements in Canada, the USA and Northern Europe.
-His research has been recently published in international peer-reviewed journals such as Forest Policy and Economics, Environment and Planning C: Government and Policy, and Society and Natural Resources.
+He works with northern and indigenous communities to investigate options for building community resilience.
+Ryan is lead editor of Growing Community Forests: Practice, Research and Advocacy in Canada (University of Manitoba Press, 2017), and he is lead author of Community Forestry: Local Values, Conflict and Forest Governance (Cambridge Press, 2012).
+His research has been recently published in international peer-reviewed journals such as Natural Resources Forum, Forest Policy and Economics, and Society and Natural Resources.

 Alan Diduck, PhD